 auto for left and right margins to center it horizontally, setting the

 width: fit-content to an element tells the browser the element’s width is defined by its content and will not automatically size to fill its containing block.

 Now, with Roger’s markup example:

 and the following CSS lines:

-… you just got a new experimental solution for centering horizontally a navigation bar which contains floated elements within.
+… you just got a new experimental solution for centering horizontally a navigation bar that contains floated elements within.
 Pretty straightforward, huh?
-Don’t forget to check demo’s page source to see the full styles.
+Don’t forget to check the demo’s page source to see the full styles.

 Despite the poor browser support at this time (Chrome and Firefox), this might be a good alternative to keep in mind for the future.
-Just think about the CSS Flexbox module, at the beginning the support was quite minimal and now it’s getting wider and wider.
+Just think about the CSS Flexbox module, in the beginning, the support was quite minimal and now it’s getting wider and wider.

 Also, you should be aware that